GK Chronicle GK Chronicle

 • GDP at Factor Cost

 If we take factors of production for calculating GDP, it will be called GDP at Factor Cost.
-The factors of production are Rent for the Land, Interest for Capital, Wages of Labour and Profit / Loss for Organization.
+It excludes indirect taxes and includes any government grants and subsidies.

 • GDP at Market Price